GPUOpen-Drivers/llpc/llpc/docs/AddingPasses.md

 ## Register a front-end pass

-To register a front-end pass, you need to add an entry to the LLPC front-end pass registry (`llpc/lower/PassRegistry.def`).
+To register a front-end pass, you need to add an entry to the LLPC front-end pass registry (`llpc/lower/PassRegistry.inc`).
 For example:

 `LLPC_PASS("short-name", MyPass())`

 * `short-name` is a unique dash-separated short name used to identify the pass.
 This short name is for example used for the `--print-after` option to print LLVM IR after a given pass short name (e.g. `--print-after=short-name`).
 * `MyPass` is the constructor of your pass.
 You must provide a constructor with no argument to be able to register the pass.

-This `PassRegistry.def` file is included in `llpcSpirvLower.cpp`, so you may need to include the header containing your pass declaration there to make the constructor available.
+This `PassRegistry.inc` file is included in `llpcSpirvLower.cpp`, so you may need to include the header containing your pass declaration there to make the constructor available.

 ## Register a middle-end pass

 The process to register a middle-end pass is the same.
-The middle-end pass registry file is `lgc/patch/PassRegistry.def`.
+The middle-end pass registry file is `lgc/patch/PassRegistry.inc`.